Richard Golian

 Is risk-reward the same as risk management?

 Risk-reward is the foundation; risk management is the broader discipline built on top of it.
-In the article, the point is made that a positive expected value alone is not enough — if too much capital is allocated to a single idea, even a small negative scenario can cause disproportionate damage.
+In the article, the point is made that a positive expected value alone is not enough.
+If too much capital is allocated to a single idea, even a small negative scenario can cause disproportionate damage.
 Position sizing, diversification, and time horizon are additional layers that determine whether a theoretically sound risk-reward ratio translates into actual long-term success.

 Richard Golian